dendibakh/perf-challenge6/README.md

 # How to set up the environment

-Here is the list of tools you *absolutely* have to install to build labs in this video course:
+Here is the list of tools you *absolutely* have to install to build the benchmark:
 * CMake 3.13 or higher
 * [Google benchmark](https://github.com/google/benchmark).